 Anyway and most importantly, I’m an animal lover from birth.
 Have always been or at least as far back as 2 years old when I drug my first stray cat from our backyard into the house.
 She was pregnant and my mother wouldn’t let me keep her.
 But that was just the beginning of me trying to rescue needy animals.
 And the beginning of me hiding any animal I found in my closet so that Mom wouldn’t know.
 She finally relented after many dead baby birds were found stinking up my closet and my first official pet, Samantha, the cat came to live with us.

-Over the years I accumulated animals of my own.
+Over the years I accumulated a substantial family pack of animals of my own.
 Most are fosters that never left.
 Most are dogs that had behavioral issues that required focused attention and while successful in helping them, I couldn’t help myself but to make them forever members of my family.

 Finally, I believe I was born to spend my life with animals.
 To be their advocate and to live each day with their well being as a priority.
 I believe helping homeless animals is my purpose and hope to make it such until my dying day.
 Whether its stopping to pick up the stray dog running along the highway or trying to change the law to better protect animals, its all the same to me.
 I’m lucky to have found both my passion and my purpose and in doing so it has made me a different person.
 And a better one at that!